 Waters and associated parameters identified in the Study List are considered to be not attaining standards and are submitted to EPA as water quality limited segments and additions to the State 303(d) list; however, they are not included on the State of Florida Verified List of Impaired Waters and prioritized for TMDL development.

 This list contains waterbody-parameter combinations that no longer meet the listing requirements for the Study List, as identified in rule 62-303.390, F.A.C.
 The department submits these to EPA and requests they remove these waterbodies from the 303(d) List.
 There are several reasons for requesting removal from the 303(d) List including, but not limited to, more recent or accurate data, flaws in the original analysis, site specific data or information to support natural conditions, and changes in water quality conditions.

 The adopted lists below are the first step in the process of restoring impaired waters.
 Once these waters have been accepted by EPA, department staff will begin developing TMDLs for these waters.
 A TMDL represents the maximum amount of pollutant loading that can be discharged to a water body and have its designated uses be met.
-The final step in this process will be the development, by watershed stakeholders and DEP, of a Basin Management Action Plan (BMAP).
-The BMAP will specify the activities, schedule, and funding sources that point and nonpoint source dischargers will undertake to restore the water body.
+The final step in this process is the implementation of the TMDL.
+This could be done through the development of a Basin Management Action Plan (BMAP) by watershed stakeholders or the department.
+Some impairments are addressed through other measures such as TMDL limits, reasonable assurance plans, permitting, statewide programs, and source identification efforts.